Apple's iPhone 17 line-up includes a new ultra-thin model and $100 price hike for Pro model

 All four models will be in stores Sept.
 19.

+The release of the iPhone 17 Air created the biggest buzz of the day as Apple found a way to pack in most of the punch of its Pro models while coming up with a fetching design that Forrester Research analyst Dipanjan Chatterjee will prod more trend-conscious consumers to splurge on the latest fashion in tech devices.
+The Air model is just 5.6 millimeters wide compared to 8 to 9 millimeters for the other iPhone 17 choices.

+“There were plenty of crackles and one big pop,” Chatterjee said of Tuesday's event.

-In a move aimed at the selfie culture, the iPhone 17 models will feature a front camera with more megapixels for crisper photos.
-The front camera will also have an option called “Center Stage” that will take advantage of a wider view of field and a new sensor that will enable users to take landscape photos without having to rotate the iPhone.
+One of the crackles came with the introduction of new features aimed at the selfie culture.
+The iPhone 17 models include a front camera with more megapixels for crisper photos, along with an “Center Stage” option that will take advantage of a wider field of view and a new sensor that will enable users to take landscape photos without having to rotate the iPhone.

 Although most of the upgrades to the iPhone 17 are similar to the incremental improvements of recent years, Apple appears to have done enough to “bring a sense of newness to the iPhone, which has remained the same for too long,” said PP Foresight analyst Paolo Pescatore.